Ed Hochuli: NFL career

 Hochuli was hired by the NFL in 1990 as a back judge after applying to the league before the 1989 NFL season.
 His first game in the league was on August 11, 1990, at Lambeau Field in Green Bay, Wisconsin.
 During his first two years in the league, he was assigned to the officiating crew headed by referee Howard Roe.
 To gain additional experience as a back judge and eventually a referee, Hochuli participated in the NFL's partnership with the World League of American Football (WLAF), a spring developmental league, in 1991 and 1992.
 Using his experience in the WLAF, as well as the organization, precision, and analytical skills he learned while working under Roe's guidance, Hochuli desired to become a crew chief in the NFL.
 He was promoted to referee in 1992 when longtime referee Stan Kemp was diagnosed with Lou Gehrig's disease and forced to retire.
-Hochuli had worked a pre-season game that year in Tokyo, Japan, as a back judge when he received a telephone call following the game from then-Senior Director of Officiating, Jerry Seeman.
-Seeman asked Hochuli to work as referee for the first time when the Denver Broncos hosted the Cincinnati Bengals in a pre-season game.
+Hochuli had worked a preseason game that year in Tokyo, Japan, as a back judge when he received a telephone call following the game from then–Senior Director of Officiating, Jerry Seeman.
+Seeman asked Hochuli to work as referee for the first time when the Denver Broncos hosted the Cincinnati Bengals in a preseason game.

 Since becoming a referee, Hochuli headed the officiating crews for Super Bowl XXXII and Super Bowl XXXVIII, and he was selected as an alternate for Super Bowl XXXI, Super Bowl XXXVII, and Super Bowl XXXIX.
 In addition to working two Super Bowls, he has officiated five conference championship games as of the start of the 2007 NFL season.
 Every officiating game performance is graded by the league each week.
 These grades determine which officials are assigned playoff games, as well as the Super Bowl.
 Hochuli credits his mentor, Jerry Markbreit, a four-time Super Bowl referee, as the greatest influence on his career.